Fayetteville in Franklin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 As the furnaces burned, limestone separated impurities from the molten iron.

 Huge forests supplied wood for charcoal, a fuel that burned with intense heat.

 A stream or a creek provided water power to operate machinery designed to fan the charcoal fire, raising its temperature to nearly 3,000 F.

 Erected by Department of Conservation and Natural Resources, Pennsylvania Bureau of State Parks.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Making Iron (here, next to this marker); The Workers Pyramid (here, next to this marker); Caledonia Furnace (within shouting distance of this marker); a different marker also named Caledonia Furnace The Good Roads Jubilee / The Lincoln Highway (within shouting distance of this marker); Thaddeus Stevens Blacksmith Shop (within shouting distance of this marker); Mary Jemison (approx. 2.8 miles away); a different marker also named Mary Jemison (approx. 4.4 miles away).
+Making Iron (here, next to this marker); The Workers Pyramid (here, next to this marker); Caledonia Furnace Caledonia Furnace (within shouting distance of this marker); The Good Roads Jubilee / The Lincoln Highway (within shouting distance of this marker); Thaddeus Stevens Blacksmith Shop (within shouting distance of this marker); Mary Jemison (approx. 2.8 miles away); a different marker also named Mary Jemison (approx. 4.4 miles away).
 Touch for a list and map of all markers in Fayetteville.

 More about this marker.
 The marker is located by the Caledonia Furnace in Caledonia State Park.

 Credits.
 This page was last revised on July 13, 2017.
 This page originally submitted on July 5, 2017, by Larry Gertner of New York, New York.
 This page has been viewed 125 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 5, 2017, by Larry Gertner of New York, New York.
 7. submitted on July 7, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.